Cube: Measurement

-The volume of a rectangular cuboid is the product of its length, width, and height.
+The volume of a rectangular cuboid is calculated by multiplying its length, width, and height together.
 Because all the edges of a cube are equal in length, the formula for the volume of a cube is the third power of its side length.
 This leads to the use of the term cube as a verb, to mean raising any number to the third power: